briandrum/codes.forchagrin.com/_chapters/chapter-533-obscenity-and-sex-offenses.md

 3. _(c)_ Whoever violates this section is guilty of deception to obtain matter harmful to juveniles, a misdemeanor of the second degree.
 A juvenile who violates subsection (b) hereof shall be adjudged an unruly child, with such disposition of the case as may be appropriate under Ohio R.C.
-Chapter 2151.\
+[Chapter 2151][ORC Chapter 2151].\
 (ORC 2907.33)

 ## 533.13   Displaying matter harmful to juveniles